HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 recognized and changed.
 2) It may not be possible to create metrics for some objectives.
 This could mean the objective is not clear enough.

-Nonetheless, I believe that management by aims and indicators is a management framework that we need to try.
+Nonetheless, I believe that management by aims and indicators is a management framework that it would be very valuable to try.

 #### Theme teams